MG-RAST/matR/README.md

 INSTALLTION NOTE (October 2014)
-We are in the process of updating matR code - during this time, it is possible that some matR functionality be temporarily unavaialable in the most current version.
+We are in the process of updating matR code - during this time, it is possible that some matR functionality may be temporarily unavaialable.
+Until the updates are complete., we recommend installing the last stable version of matR as follows:

 To install the last stable release of matR, you can use the following commands: